vibhorjoshi/Fusing-Brains-and-Boundaries/VERCEL_DEPLOYMENT_INSTRUCTIONS.md

 2. Verify that all environment variables are correctly set
 3. Make sure the `vercel.json` configuration is valid
 4. Ensure that the Next.js project is properly configured for production builds
+5. If you encounter dependency issues, consider using the simplified `api/requirements.txt` file
+6. For the full application with all dependencies, consider using Docker or a different hosting solution